denislavdenov/terraform-consul/README.md

 # sample repo showing how to create Consul cluster in AWS with Terraform

 ## V0.0.1
-Cluster of 3 consul servers and 1 entry in KV store
+- [x] Cluster of 3 consul servers and 1 entry in KV store

 ## V0.0.2
-Cluster of 3 consul servers,1 entry in KV store, 1 consul client that has nginx installed, Consul-template that reads the entry from KV store and updates the webserver's homepage
+- [x] Cluster of 3 consul servers,1 entry in KV store, 1 consul client that has nginx installed, Consul-template that reads the entry from KV store and updates the webserver's homepage

-#TO DO
 ## v0.0.3
 - [x] build repo with packer + kitchen-test , server ami with consul installed